 - Decreased hospital admissions

-- Participants attend sessions 2-3 times per week, for a total of 36 sessions
+- Most participants attend 2–3 sessions per week, up to a total of 36 sessions

 Make an Appointment